Elective courses are not limited to the list below; courses from other specializations will also be considered as electives.

-This module introduces the principles and methods of life cycle thinking and life-cycle assessment (LCA) with specific reference to agricultural and energy systems using attributional LCA.
+This module introduces the principles and methods of life cycle thinking and life cycle assessment (LCA) with specific reference to agricultural and energy systems using attributional LCA.
 The module will be based around the ISO 14040 methodology and will involve developing a LCA model common software package such as MS-Excel.
-It will focus on the four common stages of LCA: (i) definition of the goal and scope, (ii) life cycle inventory analysis, (iii) life cycle impact assessment, and (iv) interpretation with a specific focus on carbon footprint, water footprint, and energy audit.
-Case studies will consider LCA studies of agricultural systems, energy systems, and selected industrial processes and products.
+It will focus on the four common stages of LCA: (i) Definition of the goal and scope; (ii) Life cycle inventory analysis; (iii) Life cycle impact assessment; and (iv) Interpretation with a specific focus on carbon footprint, water footprint, and energy audit.
+Case studies will consider LCA studies of agricultural and energy systems.

-This course covers the abilities to propose, plan, execute and close a project that are essential qualities of every manager.
-This proposal aims to help the student develop the skill required from every project manager.
+This course aims to help the student develop the skill required from every project manager by covering essential qualities such as the ability to propose, plan, execute, and close a project.
 It will also address common risk management and contingency planning.
-This should be delivered in accordance with internationally recognized global project management standard bodies such as PMI to aid the students who wish to become certified project managers.
+This course is delivered in accordance with internationally recognized global project management standard bodies such as PMI to aid students who wish to become certified project managers.

-The aim of this course is to help students understand theory and practice for managing innovation and managing green ventures while exercising corporate social responsibility and sustainability within the organization and in the external environment.
-Students will learn how to initiate, manage and implement a sustainable innovative project by collaboratively working on a venture which will be written up and presented at the end of the semester.
-The course will cover the management process required to transform an innovative idea into a commercial opportunity or business proposition.
+The aim of this course is to help students understand theory and practice for managing innovation and green ventures while exercising corporate social responsibility and sustainability within the organization, and in the external environment.
+Students will learn how to initiate, manage, and implement a sustainable innovative project by collaboratively working on a venture which will be written up and presented at the end of the term.
+In addition, the course will cover the management process required to transform an innovative idea into a commercial opportunity or business proposition.